-Neurogenic bowel dysfunction can greatly interfere with your everyday life, so setting up a bowel program for spinal cord injury is a must.
+Neurogenic bowel dysfunction can significantly interfere with one’s everyday life, so setting up a bowel program for spinal cord injury patients is a must.

-The goals for establishing a bowel program for spinal cord injury are to achieve regular bowel movements and prevent constipation so that you don’t have to worry about accidents.
+The goals for establishing a bowel program for spinal cord injury patients involve achieving regular bowel movements, preventing constipation, and avoiding waste-related accidents.